 Or at least it was!
 Over the last six years, Apple introduced USB 3 over USB-C (12-inch MacBook, now discontinued), Thunderbolt 3, which uses USB-C (and supports many kinds of adapters), and the Apple silicon M-series processor models.
 Some Macs have or still include video-specific connectors, too: in the past, that included DVI (multiple forms), Mini DisplayPort, DisplayPort over Thunderbolt 2, and HDMI.

 More recently, HDMI 2.0 became the only remaining video connector that’s not USB-C. Apple built HDMI into many Intel models as well as on the M1 Mac mini, the 14-inch and 16-inch M1 Pro/Max MacBook Pro, and the Mac Studio.

 Figuring out how many monitors can plug into which Macs has become akin to calculus for many readers, based on our mailbag.

 (Have a monitor that uses DVI, Mini DisplayPort, or Thunderbolt 2?
-Consult our guide from 2020 on how to determine what you have and which kind of adapter you need.
+Consult our guide on how to determine what you have and which kind of adapter you need.
 Want to use an iMac as an external monitor?
 Only iMacs released from 2009 to mid-2014 qualify.
 See “Troubleshooting tips for using an old iMac as an external display for a Thunderbolt 3 Mac.”)

 Here’s the matchup for Macs of the last few generations, starting with the newest, not including the internal display for iMac and Mac laptops.
 Connections are via a USB-C connection except where noted.